 In the cryptocurrency universe, Proof of Stake (PoS) is one of the most popular alternatives to the Proof of Work (PoW) family of consensus mechanisms.
 While PoW systems invest large amounts of energy to make sure transactions are legit, PoS does not require mining hardware.
 Proof of Stake “miners” (stakers) must lock a financial stake (similar to a collateral deposit) in order to verify transactions.
 PoS systems are designed such that the deposit amounts and time periods required in order to verify transactions are large enough to make fraud attempts unprofitable.

 NOTE: We’ve received a few emails about POS (Point of Sales) software like Square POS or POS machines.
 This article is about PoS – the family of cryptocurrency consensus mechanisms, not sales machines!

 PoW systems guarantee that each network participant has performed a certain amount of work in order to receive a reward.

-While PoW guarantees that each network participant has performed a certain amount of work in order to receive a reward, Proof of Stake requires participants to prove that they are willing to guarantee the integrity of the blockchain by risking (or locking) a certain amount of cryptocurrency as proof of their good intentions.
+In contrast, Proof of Stake requires participants to prove that they are willing to guarantee the integrity of the blockchain by risking (or locking) a certain amount of cryptocurrency as proof of their legitimate participation in the network.